Cognitive Test for Dementia: Detect Early

 Individuals can download and print a PDF of the test for administering.

-Like all cognitive tests, the SAGE should be used in conjunction with other diagnostic measures and should not be used as a sole basis for a dementia diagnosis.
+The test should not be used as a sole basis for a dementia diagnosis.

 Download the SAGE test.